-The Southern California Endurance Series is (currently) two self-supported endurance rides, with the San Jacinto Enduro going into its 5th year this fall, and the brand new Stagecoach 400, going into the third year for 2014.
+The Southern California Endurance Series is (currently) two self-supported endurance rides, with the San Jacinto Enduro going into its 6th year this fall, and the Stagecoach 400, and now the Stagecoach 500 going into the fourth year for 2015.

 Start times and routes will be provided, it’s up to each rider to bear full responsibility and understand of the ride and their demands.
 These rides are intended for experienced backcountry cyclists.
 Like other self supported events, there are no entry fees or prizes, though ride completion times will be published to accurately compare against other riders’ times.